onekey-sec/unblob/docs/development.md

   external dependencies such as command line tools
 - `extract()`: you must override this function.
 This is where you'll perform the extraction of `paths` files into `outdir` extraction directory

+!!!
+Recommendation

+    Similarly to `Extractor`, it is recommended to use the `FileSystem` helper class to implement `extract`.

 ### Example Extractor